-Our bees are Carniolan Queens, Mite Tolerant, mated with Italian.
+Our bees are Carniolan and Italian mated Queens, Mite Tolerant.
 With this bee you get the best of both worlds.
 We work every year to give you the best bee.
 Carniolan is favored among beekeepers for several reasons, not the least being its ability to defend itself successfully against insect pests while at the same time being extremely gentle in its behavior toward beekeepers.
 These bees are particularly adept at adjusting worker population to nectar availability.
 It relies on these rapid adjustments of population levels to rapidly expand worker bee populations after nectar becomes available in the spring, and, again, to rapidly cut off brood production when nectar ceases to be available in quantity.
 It meets periods of high nectar with high worker populations and consequently stores large quantities of honey and pollen during those periods.
 They are resistant to some diseases and parasites that can debilitate hives of other subspecies.
 Italian from the commercial and breeding point of view lies in a happy synthesis of a great number of good characteristics.
 Among these we must mention industry, gentleness, fertility, reluctance to swarm, zeal for building comb, white honey-cappings, a willingness to enter supers, cleanliness, resistance to disease, and the tendency to collect flower honey rather than honey dew.
 In one other characteristic has proved exceptional and that is in her resistance to Acarine.
 They are chemical free, no big problem with any diseases or pests like varroa mites, very very little CCD.
 They build up fast in the spring, are very good honey producers, gentle and are low swarm.
 Our bees varies in color from light to dark but most are medium in color.
-Our bees change each year because we chose to raise queens from our strongest hives.
 We work every year to give you the best bee.
 OUR BEES ARE TEXAS STATE INSPECTED.
 Number CI-14-017

 WE DO NOT SHIP ANY BEES, pickup only.